- docs

 - Working with Feature Flags

-Teams are how FlowFuse organises the user on the platform.
+Teams are how FlowFuse organizes users on the platform.
 Each team can have multiple members and each user can be a member of multiple teams.

 Introduced in FlowFuse 1.5